cx-prog-lang/.github/features/switch_in_struct.md

  - **F000: Object Default Value** (Required): function alias structure members should be initialized through the structure's default value.
  - **F003: Method Call Operator** (Affected): function alias structure members through a method call operator (or a member access operator) should yield the statically-linked function, not a structure member.

-## Implementation

-The implementation should first create a variable of the structure's scope for each field, then define a macro function that maps a structure-typed expression and a field name to the corresponding variable using `_Generic`.
-Afterwards, the implementation should replace all member access operators to this macro function.
-Multiple structures will yield multiple macro functions, so there must be a master macro function that ties them all together.
-(Status: planned)

 ## Discussion